rage/programming-23/data/support-and-assistance.md

 *The schedule is subject to change.*

+**The official guidance is on a christmas break from 18th of December 2023 to 12th of January 2024.**

 #### Discord

 Discord is a communication platform which allows both text-based and voice/video chats.
 You can find out more about the platform [on the Discord website](https://discord.com/).